-On April 12, 2017, Kagyu Thubten Choling, the Wappinger Falls, New York-based monastery and retreat center in the Kagyu school of Tibetan Buddhism, hosted a Sangha-wide Disclosure Meeting to inform their community that the founder and principal abbot of their monastery, Lama Norlha Rinpoche, had been involved sexually with a number of female students over the last three decades.
+On April 12, 2017, Kagyu Thubten Choling (now Palpung Thubten Choling), the Wappinger Falls, New York-based monastery and retreat center in the Kagyu school of Tibetan Buddhism, hosted a Sangha-wide Disclosure Meeting to inform their community that the founder and principal abbot of their monastery, Lama Norlha Rinpoche, had been involved sexually with a number of female students over the last three decades.

 Approximately 160 people were present, including two female students, who read aloud statements relating their experiences with Lama Norlha.
 Zen teacher Jan Chozen Bays acted as a representative for three other female survivors who were not present, reading their statements aloud.
 After the statements were read, a sixth woman came forward saying that she too had been involved in a sexual relationship with Lama Norlha.
 Most of the women reported they felt the relationship to be detrimental to their psychological and personal wellbeing.